bpostance/bpostance.github.io/_posts/2019-06-10-introduction-to-hashing.md

 As illustrated the likelihood of a hash collision increases significantly for shorter hash values.
 For instance, using A 10 hexadecimal hash digits is almost certain to collide with another hash on lists with 1 to 1.5 million values, that's equivalent to the annual [probability of a person being struck by lightning in the US](https://www.regulation.org.uk/library/2017-Spiegelhalter-Risk_and_Uncertainty_Communication.pdf).

+I hope that you enjoyed this post.
+We have covered: the principles of hash functions, discussed how they can be used in cryptography and to index data, and seen some of the pitfalls of using too short hash values.

 ### Public Service Announcement on the internal python **hash()**
 Whilst this worked in Python 2 this **does not work** in Python 3 as the hash() function is randomly [seeded](https://stackoverflow.com/a/42089311/4538066) on each invocation.